kylechui/nvim-surround/README.md

 * Find a better way to use `operatorfunc`
   * There's probably a better way to avoid the `va"` white space situation
 * Implement dot repeating for modifying surrounds
-* Add GIF demonstrating functionality in README
-* Figure out how to test *changing* surrounding delimiters with `plenary`

 ## Shoutouts